strongloop/strongloop.com2/_posts/2019-04-30-building-online-game-with-loopback-4-pt1.md

 <!--more-->

 The main purpose of this series is to help you learn LoopBack 4 and how to use it to easily build your own API and web project.
 We'll do so by creating a new project I'm working on: an online web text-based adventure game.
-In it, users can create their own accounts to build characters, fight monsters and find treasures.
-Users will be able to control their characters to take a variety of actions: attacking enemies, casting spells, and getting loot.
-This game should also allow multiple players login and play with their friends.
+In this game, you can create your own account to build characters, fight monsters and find treasures.
+You will be able to control your character to take a variety of actions: attacking enemies, casting spells, and getting loot.
+This game should also allow multiple players to log in and play with their friends.

 Some brief background on myself, first.
 I graduated from college last year.
 I don't have any background on web or game development.
 I am sure most of you have better understanding than me on those fields.
 If I can do this, you can do it too - perhaps even better!